liddyv/RestfulAPI/README.md

 # RestfulAPI
 Using Python Django to build and consume RESTful services using JSON.
 In coding assignments, created the model, serializer, views and urls for Kanban card with a many (tasks)-to-one(card) relationship, implemented the JWT-based &amp; basic authentications

-* restProject is in-class Practices using Bookstore as an example.
+* 'restProject' folder contains in-class Practices using Bookstore as an example.
-* kanbanProject is the project for Kanban card.
+* 'kanbanProject' folder contains all assignments for Kanban card project.

 Please see the kanban Project requirements as follows: